MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 ## Monitoring

-Microsoft has invested in an extensive toolset that it can use to monitor and diagnose customers' production instances.
+Microsoft has invested in an extensive toolset to monitor and diagnose customers' production instances.
 Microsoft monitors customers' production environments 24 hours a day, 7 days a week.
 For more information, see [Production support and monitoring](../imp-lifecycle/production-support-monitoring.md).

 | Microsoft responsibilities | Customer responsibilities |
 |---|---|
 | <ul><li>Monitor availability of the service.</li><li>Continuously monitor and alert through health metrics and watchdogs for critical components such as Application Object Server (AOS), Batch, Data Import/Export Framework (DIXF), Commerce, and Management Reporter.</li><li>Monitor for performance degradation that is caused by infrastructure services (such as Azure Active Directory \[Azure AD\] and Azure SQL).</li><li>If Microsoft determines that a single process or batch job is causing aberrations, that process or job will be terminated after communication with the customer.</li></ul> | <ul><li>Monitor changes to application configurations and extensions that can cause functional and performance issues.</li><li>Application errors must be diagnosed by using the monitoring tools.
 Use these tools to diagnose user-reported performance aberrations.</li><li>Inform Microsoft if there is expected load on the system beyond projected peak usage.</li><li>If the applicable service is unavailable in the production instance, the customer can use LCS to report a [production outage](../../dev-itpro/lifecycle-services/report-production-outage.md).</li></ul> |

-By submitting support requests online, via LCS, you enable Microsoft to deliver fast and deep technical expertise in the most effective and efficient manner.
-Although a phone option is available, it should be used only if the online option isn't available.
+By submitting support requests online, via LCS, customers enable Microsoft to deliver fast and deep technical expertise in the most effective and efficient manner.
+Although a phone option is available, it should only be used  if the online option is not available.
 For more information, see [Phone support options](/power-platform/admin/support-overview.md?toc=/dynamics365/fin-ops-core/dev-itpro/toc.json&bc=/dynamics365/breadcrumb/toc.json#is-there-a-phone-number-i-can-call-to-contact-support).

 ## Incident management